harris-chris/Jot.jl/README.md

 but ecr repos map 1:1 with lambda functions?
 Actually no.
 So that's fine. func_name pkg_name stored in remoteimage, not ecr repo

-lambda should have all four
+lambda should have all four attributes. lambda_function should store git commit should be a matrix of datum datum being a per-type struct awsconfig should also be part of the lambda right now, the lambda connection process does notwork back from lambda_function to local_image, if remote_image is not present that's fine though

+Test ModuleDefinition works

 what's the difference between create_ecr_repo and push_to_ecr?
 One creates the repo, the other pushes the image to it